The Conformal Universe II: Conformal Symmetry, its Spontaneous Breakdown and Higgs Fields in Conformally Flat Spacetime: The Higgs field in CGR

 \section{The Higgs field in CGR}

-In the next subsections we introduce in detail the Lagrangian formalism which is necessary to describe the mechanism of matter generation in CGR.
-Namely, the interaction of the scalar ghost field with a physical massless scalar field, which thereby becomes a Higgs field of dynamically varying mass capable of mediating a huge energy transfer from geometry to matter, as explained in \S\,6 of Part I. The motion equations, the EM tensors, along with their respective traces, and their separation into energy--density and pressure components, are derived from the action integral in both the Riemann and the Cartan picture.
+In this section we introduce the Lagrangian formalism which is necessary to describe in three different but equivalent ways the basic mechanism of spacetime inflation and matter generation: first, the interaction of a massless ghost scalar field $\sigma$ with a physical massless scalar field $\varphi$, which thereby becomes a Higgs field of dynamically varying mass.
+This simple system is capable of representing the process of cosmic inflation as a huge transfer of energy from geometry to matter.

-Unfortunately, in carrying out this task we encounter a difficulty which jeopardizes the simplicity of the subject.
-In \S\,2.4 of Part I, we stated the conformal invariance of the CGR action--integral in the Riemann picture.
-But, in the subsequent \S\,2.5, we contradicted this statement by showing that, if the conformal symmetry is spontaneously broken, the conformal invariance is violated by a cosmological constant $\lambda_c$ imposed by the unimodularity condition.
-Astronomical data confirm this theoretical prediction by showing that $\lambda_c$ is equivalent to a vacuum energy--density $\rho_{\hbox{ vac}}$ of about $10^{-47}$ GeV$^4$.
-This means that the Ricci scalar $R(x)$ is not zero on average but is affected by an additional term $\Delta R = - \kappa \lambda_c \simeq -1.685\times 10^{-84}$ GeV$^2$, where $\kappa= 6/\sigma_0^2 \simeq 1.685\times 10^{-37}$ GeV$^{-2}$ is the gravitational coupling constant.
-Because of its smallness, $\Delta R$ has negligible effects on the inflation process, but in the long run it becomes important on cosmological scales.

-An annoying consequence of this state of affairs is that during the inflationary epoch the de Sitter spacetime cannot be regarded as exactly flat.
-To avoid this, in the next subsections we assume instead the conformal flatness and postpone dealing with the cosmological--constant problem only in Part III.